aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

 To avoid ongoing charges, delete the resources when no longer needed:

-1. Manually delete the Auto Scaling Group from the AWS Console.
+1. Manually delete the Auto Scaling Group and Cognito User Pool from the AWS Console.
 2. Run `cdk destroy` to remove the remaining resources.
 3. Manually delete the MODEL_BUCKET and Cognito User Pool from the AWS Console.
 4. Delete the ECR repositories if no longer needed.